-Mark Titman, a senior lecturer in architecture at Greenwich University for twenty years has run his award winning architecture and design practice Titman Design for twelve years.
-Titman Design is a small architectural practice based in Blackheath, Greenwich and Wareham, Dorset that specialises in modern designs that are in keeping with traditional architecture; a design approach we call contemporary-traditional.
-It makes minimalist interventions on heritage buildings that successfully gain planning permissions in conservation areas for listed buildings.
+Mark Titman, a senior lecturer in architecture at Greenwich University for twenty years has run his award winning art and architecture design studio Titman Design since 1998, with Sarah Titman.
+Titman Design is a small design based practice working in Blackheath, Greenwich that specialises in providing affordable, modern designs that are in keeping with traditional values and materials; a design approach we call contemporary-traditional.
+We also work on projects across the rest of S.E.
+London, Wareham and The Isles of Purbeck.

-Our interests in green issues, art and architecture have led to exhibitions at The Building Centre, Stephen Lawrence Gallery, Core Gallery and Business Design Centre and have been explored in talks at the Royal Academy, Greenwich University and the Architectural Association.
+Our interests in green issues, art and design have led to exhibitions at The London Arts Fair, The Building Centre, Stephen Lawrence Gallery, Core Gallery, Bearspace and The Business Design Centre and have been explored in talks and papers given at the Royal Academy, Royal College of Art, Greenwich University and the Architectural Association.
 Publications have included “A Green Apocalypse”, “Zip Zap Zoom: A Z-A of Cyberspace”, “Stretch City”, “Watching the Watchers”, "The New Pastoralists" and “The Evolution of The English Household; and the Older Person”.
-Each year Mark at Greenwich University organised the GREENwich Forum at the Old Naval College which looked at ways nature can be delightfully incorporated into architecture as a response to today’s burgeoning global situation and its demand for simply energy saving design.
+Each year Mark at Greenwich University organised the GREENwich Forum at the Royal Naval College which looked at ways nature can be delightfully incorporated into design of various sorts, as a response to today’s burgeoning global situation - and its demand for simply energy saving design.
 Invited key note speakers included Kathryn Findlay, OMA, Neil Spiller, Christian Kerrigan, MVRDV, Dr Rachel Armstrong, Jeremy Till, Liam Young, ABK and others.